TerriaJS/terriajs/doc/customizing/client-side-config.md

 If the string does not end with `.json`, such as `"foo"`, it refers to an init file on the same web server at `init/foo.json`.
 In a TerriaMap directory on your computer, it can be found at `wwwroot/init/foo.json`.

+### Init fragment paths

 See `parameters.initFragmentPaths` for defining path to Init fragments (defaults to `init/`).

-Note: relative paths will be resolved to the base URL of client-side config URL (which defaults to `config.json`)
+Note: relative paths will be resolved to the base URL of client-side config URL (which defaults to `config.json` - which means the base application URL is used)

+For example a map hosted at http://something.com/map

+- will have default `configUrl = http://something.com/map/config.json`
+- therefore will resolve `initFragmentPaths` to `http://something.com/map`
+- if using default `initFragmentPaths = ["init"]`
+  - init fragments will be resolved to `http://something.com/map/init`

 ### `v7initializationUrls`